Ninjaclasher/dmoj-docker/README.md

 $ docker-compose build
 ```

-Start up the site, so you can perform the initial migrations.
+Start up the site, so you can perform the initial migrations:
 ```sh
 $ docker-compose up -d site
 ```